ant1974/ant-repo-public/samples/helloworld_00/docs/docs.md

 Starter for using Spring Batch

 * ***spring-boot-starter-cache***
-Starter for using Spring Framework’s caching support
+Starter for using Spring Framework's caching support

 * ***spring-boot-starter-cloud-connectors***
 Starter for using Spring Cloud Connectors which simplifies connecting to services in cloud platforms like Cloud Foundry and Heroku.
 Deprecated in favor of Java CFEnv